 Chopped garlic and coriander leaves are the main ingredients of the topping.

-Apply some melted butter on the garlic naan while it is still warm.
+Apply some melted butter to the garlic naan while it is still warm.

 The dough of garlic naan is the same as any other naan variants, so you can use the plain naan dough to make butter naan, paneer naan, and others.